criteo/cypress-utils-criteo/README.md

 ## Material interactions

+### Overlay

+Allows to close overlays (used for dropdowns, selects, dialogs, ...).

+Example: `Overlay.close()`

 ### Snackbar

 Allows to easily check the status of a snackbar.
+The snackbar is closed automatically.

+Example: `Snackbar.successShouldBeVisible()` or `Snackbar.errorShouldBeVisible()`

 ### Tooltip

-Allows to easily check whether a tooltip contains a text.
+Allows to easily check whether a tooltip exists and contains some texts (optional).

+Example: `Tooltip.shouldExist(cy.getByTestAttr('help-icon'), ['The tooltip should contain this text.', 'It should also contain this one.'])`

 ## Development